The concept of infinity often causes problems and paradoxes when it appears in math and science applications.

 We begin with a stack of two blocks.
 The goal here is to keep the tower from toppling while making the topmost reach beyond the vertical line.

-If the center of mass of the top block goes beyond the edge of the bottom one, the tower falls; if the center of mass of the two blocks together extends over the edge of the palette, the tower falls.
+If the center of mass of the top block goes beyond the edge of the bottom one, the tower falls; if the center of mass of the two blocks together extends over the edge of the pallet, the tower falls.